ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 ---
 When I first started managing, I had no idea what meetings I was supposed to conduct with my staff to help them grow.
 In part because I was at a smaller organization and we were inventing processes on the fly and also because I did not have a manager who conducted or introduced me to these meetings.
 I learned about these meetings through personal experience (e.g. trial and error), peers in other organizations, networking, mentors, and reading.
 A lot of reading!

-> I've written this article to provide an introduction to - and a set of resources for - key meetings that managers should have with members of their team - particularly those that report to them - to provide guidance, feedback, coaching, and support that helps them grow.
+> I've written this article to provide an introduction to - and a set of resources for - key meetings that managers should have with members of their team, particularly those that report to them, to provide guidance, feedback, coaching, and support that helps them grow.

 ### What this article is and isn't
 Management cannot be boiled down to a few articles, slogans, and a TLDR.
 With that said, this article is an _**introduction**_ to key meetings we should be having as managers while providing additional resources to help you learn more.